What is audit planning?

 ISA 300.10 requires the auditor to update the strategy and plan as the audit progresses.
-New information, unexpected findings, or changes in assessed risk may each require revision.
-Planning is iterative — the initial plan is a starting point, not a fixed deliverable.
+New information, unexpected findings, revised risk assessments, or a change in the entity's circumstances may each require revision.
+Planning is iterative (the initial plan is a starting point, not a fixed deliverable).

 ISA 300.5 requires the engagement partner to be involved in planning.
-This means participating in setting the strategy and key planning decisions, not reviewing a plan the team has already prepared.
-The partner's involvement must be contemporaneous with the planning process, not retrospective.
+In practice that means participating in setting the strategy and key planning decisions, not reviewing a plan the team has already prepared.
+The EP's involvement must be contemporaneous with the planning process, not retrospective.

 Key Points